zcai1/checker-framework-inference/README.md

   * `Z3` with bit vector theory: Encodes constraints as Max-SMT problem with bit vectory theory, and use Z3 library to solve.

-  `MaxSAT` solver is used by default.
+  `MaxSat` solver is used by default.

 * `useGraph`
 Specifies whether to separate constraints into multiple components through constraint graph and solve them respectively.
 The default value is true.